ashnaiku/secops-detection-as-code/README.md

 Before you deploy the architecture, you will need at least the following information/configurations in place (for more precise configuration see the Variables section):

-* A SecOps tenant deployed with BYOP
+* Region and customer code for the SecOps instance
-* The SecOps project ID
+* Customer ID of SecOps instance (deployed with BYOP)
-* Region and customer code for the SecOps tenant
+* The SecOps BYOP project ID

 * Chronicle API Admin or equivalent to access SecOps APIs
 * Cloud Storage bucket for storing remote state file